 Independent Contractor Service Agreement

 Many startups utilize the services of independent contractors, especially during the beginning stages of their operations.
-An independent contractor service agreement outlines the agreement between your company and the contractor you’re rendering services from.
+An independent contractor service agreement defines the job description and provides a level of risk management for employers.
+This document outlines the agreement between your company and the contractor you're rendering services from.

 Typically, this document will include the scope of services, compensation terms, termination of agreement, and policies regarding taxes, benefits, and intellectual property assignment.
 However, you will need to consult with your attorney to draft a contract that outlines all of the pertinent provisions.

 Intellectual Property Assignment Agreement